php-middleware/phpdebugbar/README.md

 You don't need to copy any static assets from phpdebugbar vendor!

+### How to force disable or enable PHP Debug Bar?

+Sometimes you want to have control when show or not PHP Debug Bar:
+* custom content negotiation,
+* allow to make redirects.

+We allow you to disable attaching phpdebugbar using `X-Debug-Bar: false` header or cookie.
+To force enable just send request with `X-Debug-Bar` header or cookie with `true` value.

 ### How to install on Zend Expressive?

 You need to register ConfigProvider and pipe provided middleware: